Productivity plan 2024/2025

 Organisational redesign - Fast tracking our Digital and Service Transformation programme

 We have a specific focus on service improvement through a dedicated service review programme, ensuring each service under review is fit for purpose based on changing needs aligned to the Corporate Plan.
-Service reviews are not solely to save money, being also focussed on improving the customer experience and accessibility to services, whilst improving performance.
+Service reviews are not solely to save money, being also focused on improving the customer experience and accessibility to services, whilst improving performance.

 In 2022 we engaged LGA support to complete a decision-making accountability (DMA) review which identified how we could maximise its ability and organisational structures to deliver its ambitions both now and into the future.
 The DMA review provided an opportunity to align functions and to improve synergy between service areas.